nobodybutyou1/Edge/README.md

 	-f
 		It's optional.
 If you specify this, the flow will overwrite previous results.
 	-l /path/to/customer's/filelist.tcl
 		It's optional.
 Specifies where the filelist.tcl locates.
 If you don't specify it, edge will use the tech.tcl in folder Edge1.0.2->example->plasma->filelist.tcl.
 This file is for the design synthesis.
-This is new in Edge1.0.2
 	-b
 		It's optional.
 It is used to debug.
 If you specify this, the flow will not exit dc_shell automatically.

-This is new in Edge1.0.2.
+Note: This version includes controller constraints.
+Reset bug during retiming is fixed.
+PnR in this version works.